PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 instrumented order and exact argument equivalence before switching the historical helper.
 Validate sequentially, commit and push, and do not create a pull request.

+## Explicit layout/attention/quantized recovery suffix: completed state

+The characterized suffix now delegates to `passes/layout_attention_quantized_suffix_orchestration.py`.
+A frozen `LayoutAttentionQuantizedSuffixContext` carries ModelIR, layout state, diagnostics, and exactly three explicit lowerer-local callbacks: mean- attention, attention-gate/QDQ recovery, and duplicate quantized-PReLU.
+The other ten targets are imported directly from their existing pass modules, and the new phase module does not import the central lowerer.

+`LAYOUT_ATTENTION_QUANTIZED_SUFFIX_PASS_IDS` declares the exact thirteen-step order.
+Immutable invocations preserve all positional and keyword arguments.
+The per-call `include_duplicate_transpose` value is forwarded without coercion only to the duplicate callback's `include_transpose` keyword.
+Shared execution validates the complete ID sequence before running any callback.

+The lowerer constructs the context after all three callback dependencies are defined.
+The historical keyword-only helper and both outer call sites remain;
+its body shrinks from 41 to eight lines and delegates through the explicit context.
+Both neighboring boundaries and the global option routing are unchanged.
+Ordered stable-ID accounting preserves three total attention- gate/QDQ helper calls, one duplicate quantized-PReLU cluster call, two total quantized-reshape cleanups, and the existing total of 118 registered runner calls.

+Focused tests prove all thirteen IDs and argument contracts, callback identity, option identity, context and wrapper wiring, outer invocation counts and boundaries, instrumented execution order, and lowerer-import isolation.
+Adjacent attention and softmax fixtures now follow the stable suffix IDs rather than assuming every nested call remains visible in the lowerer AST.

+Sequential validation completed as follows:

+- focused suffix orchestration: `7 passed in 0.58s`;
+- focused orchestration plus ordered architecture: `255 passed in 18.25s`;
+- adjacent attention/softmax/orchestration/architecture set:
+  `316 passed in 16.92s`;
+- related thirteen-slot owner and phase-family set:
+  `820 passed in 19.23s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.68s` (`32` plus `11`);
+- targeted Ruff, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the adjacent `_run_terminal_slice_concat_layout_recovery_sequence` before changing production code.
+It is substantially larger and mixes several lowerer-local clusters with direct owners and layout/diagnostic routing, so freeze its exact call slots, arguments, captures, repetition, and outer boundaries first.
+Keep verification sequential and minimal, commit and push coherent checkpoints, and do not create a pull request.